 Why Timing Matters at Year-End

-The IRS allows oil and gas investors to deduct intangible drilling costs in the tax year they are incurred.
+The IRS lets oil and gas investors deduct intangible drilling costs in the tax year they're incurred.
 That means a well that spuds in November or December can generate deductions on that year's return, even if production doesn't begin until the following year.

 For high-income earners facing a large tax bill, a Q4 investment in a direct participation program can convert what would be a tax payment into an income-producing asset.
 The key is ensuring costs are incurred before December 31.